-For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure can be grounded additionally on this extra grounding point, as depicted on the figure to the right (also marked as "10" in "1.8.4.
-Views").
-It requires a separate protective earth line (PE) and the cross section of that line must be at least the same as of the ground conductor in the AC supply cable (see "2.3.4.2.
-Cross section").
+For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure must be grounded.
+It requires a separate protective earth line (PE) being connected to the grounding point.
+The cross section of that line must be at least the same as with the ground conductor in the AC supply cable.

-Figure 12 - Grounding point
+Figure 13 - Grounding point

-2.3.5 Connection to DC loads or DC sources
+2.3.6 Connection to DC sources

 - In the case of a device with a high nominal DC current and hence a thick and heavy DC connection cable it's necessary to take account of the weight of the cable and the strain imposed on the DC connection.
-Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, a strain relieve should be installed. - Besides the proper cross section of DC cables the proper electric strength (withstand voltage) of the cables must be considered.
+Especially when mounted in a 19" cabinet or similar, where the cable could hang on the DC terminal, a strain reliever should be used. - Besides the proper cross section of DC cables the proper electric strength (withstand voltage) of the cables must be considered.

 No false polarity protection inside!
-When connecting sources with false polarity the device will be damaged, also when not powered!
+When connecting sources with false polarity the device will be damaged, also when the device isn't powered!

 When connected to DC, an external source charges the internal capacities on the DC terminal, even when the device isn't powered.
-Dangerous voltage levels can be present on the DC terminal, also still after disconnection of an external source.
+Dangerous voltage levels can be present on the DC terminal, even after disconnection of that external source.